 - Follow the instructions and your problem should be fixed.

-In addition to using Compatibility troubleshooter, you can just set the program to run in compatibility mode in order to fix this problem.
+In addition to using Compatibility troubleshooter, you can just set the program to run in compatibility mode to fix this problem.

 - Now navigate to the Compatibility tab and check Run this program as an administrator.